 Body of water.
 Canoe-camping.
 Cross-country skiing (50 km).
 Cycling.
 Fishing.
 Hiking (10,5 km).
 Hunting.
 Ice fishing.
 Ice skating.
 Plant life observation.
 Site interpretation.
 Snowmobiling (40 km).
 Snowshoeing (20 km).
 Canoeing.
 Kayaking.
 Rowboats.
 Windsurfing.
 Wildlife observation.
 Winter sliding.
 Other activities

 Cabin accommodations.
 Camping accommodation.
 Panoramic view / lookout.
 Shelter-accommodation

 Camping gear.
 Canoes.
+Kayaks.
 Motors.
 Pedal-boats.
 Rowboats.
 Turn-Key camping.
 Other nautical craft or equipement